Silken Tofu

 Look For

-- Expiration date is at least one week away
+- Expiration date at least 7-10 days in the future

-- No sour or off-odors when package is opened
+- No sour or off-putting odors when package is opened (fresh tofu has a mild, clean soy aroma)

 Avoid